personal injury attorney

 Step 5 - Benefits of a Bankruptcy:

-While a Chapter 7 bankruptcy may relieve your unsecured debts if you qualify, filing for a Chapter 7 also brings you additional benefits.
+While a Chapter 7 bankruptcy may relieve your unsecured debts, if you qualify, filing for a Chapter 7 also brings you benefits.
 A filing may halt the process of wage garnishment, repossession of an automobile, residential foreclosure, and creditor calls.
-If there are any issues with creditors, you simply have to inform our office.
+If there are any issues with creditors after you file for a Chapter 7 bankruptcy in Florida, you simply have to inform our bankruptcy attorney as soon as possible.

-The biggest benefit of them all, however, is being able to start again in life.
+The biggest benefit of them all, however, is being able to have a fresh start.